 Today is the International Day of Multilingualism, chosen because 27th March 196 BC is the date on the famously multilingual Rosetta Stone.
-Here is info about a key topic in multilingualism at ISB: translanguaging.
+Here is information about a key topic in multilingualism at ISB: translanguaging.

 In a recent Grade 6 Social Studies class, ISB teachers introduced a new concept—urbanization—with a slide that displayed it in several of the students’ home languages.